 To apply for financial assistance at Luther, follow the step-by-step directions listed below.
 We also have a Financial Aid Checklist (PDF) to assist with the entire financial aid process.

 2. Collect the information necessary to complete the Free Application for Federal Student Aid (FAFSA).
-Items needed to complete the FAFSA include the applicant's social security number, most recent tax returns and/or W-2 statements, bank statements, current value of non-retirement investments, and net worth of properties such as rental units, investment farms and second homes.
+Items needed to complete the FAFSA include the applicant's social security number, prior year tax returns and/or W-2 statements, bank statements, current value of non-retirement investments, and net worth of properties such as rental units, investment farms and second homes.
 Dependent student parent(s) must also provide similar information on the application.

-3. Complete the FAFSA electronically at http://www.fafsa.gov/ using Luther’s school code of 001874.
-We recommend that incoming students submit an application by March 1.
+3. Complete the FAFSA electronically using Luther’s school code of 001874.
+We recommend that incoming students submit an application by February 1.
 Continuing students need to have their FAFSA filed by March 15.
 Iowa residents must submit a FAFSA no later than July 1 to be considered for state aid.
-A FAFSA can be filed with estimated tax information if tax returns have not been completed and updated with actual information once taxes are filed.
 We recommend using the IRS Data Retrieval Tool offered within the FAFSA to populate selected values from student and parent tax returns.
-This service is available starting in early February for 2015 tax return data that has been filed with the IRS.
-Once completed, print a copy of the FAFSA for your records.
-Detailed instructions for completing the FAFSA are available at http://studentaid.ed.gov/fafsa/filling-out.
+Detailed instructions are available and once completed, print a copy of the FAFSA for your records.

 5. Apply for all outside sources of assistance for which you are eligible.
 Community organizations, churches, insurance companies, corporations, and employers often give awards and/or matching grants based on financial need, academic achievement or membership.
 The Financial Aid Office also maintains a list of outside scholarships on their website.
 In most cases, outside scholarships will reduce the amount of loan you will need to finance your Luther education.